Giacomo Agostini: Saarinen's arrival and the two-stroke threat

-By 1972, advancements in two-stroke engine technology were made obvious as Yamaha and their top rider Jarno Saarinen began to challenge Agostini and the dominant MV Agusta team for the first time in years.
+By 1972, MV Agusta was the last major manufacturer to compete in the FIM World Championships using four-stroke motorcycles, as advancements in two-stroke engine technology by Japanese manufacturers were becoming evident.
+Agostini successfully defended his 500cc title with a record 11 victories in the 13-round series.
+His record would stand until when Mick Doohan won twelve races.
+However, in the 350 class, Yamaha and their top rider Jarno Saarinen began to challenge Agostini and the dominant MV Agusta team for the first time in years.
 Saarinen won three races in the 350cc World Championship, including a victory at the West German Grand Prix where he gave Agostini his first defeat in a head-to-head race since the 1967 Canadian Grand Prix.
-Agostini was able to successfully claim his fifth consecutive 350cc World Championship in 1972 however, the increasing threat from Yamaha's performance was so strong that the MV Agusta factory was forced to produce a new 350cc motorcycle for Agostini and to hire Phil Read as his teammate.
+Although Agostini was able to claim his fifth consecutive 350cc World Championship in 1972, the increasing threat from Yamaha's performance was so strong that the MV Agusta factory was forced to produce a new 350cc motorcycle for Agostini and to hire Phil Read as his teammate.

+At the 1972 Hutchinson 100 held at the tight and technical Brands Hatch circuit on 6 August, Peter Williams used the lightweight and agility of his renowned Tom Arter-tuned single-cylinder Matchless G50 to catch and pass Agostini who then crashed while in pursuit of Williams.